 along the back of the pelvis, all the way down both legs ending at the feet.
 The pain is usually caused where the nerve passes through the bones at the lower spectrum, of the spine (lumbar vertebrae).

 Symptoms of sciatica affect only one side of the body although it may, however, affect both sides in certain cases.
 Weakness or numbness may occur in differing parts of the affected leg and foot.

-It may be sudden in onset and can persist for days or weeks.
-It can be caused by a few different conditions that lead to the compression or irritation of nerves as they exit the spinal canal (space which the spinal cords travels) in the lower back area where it comes together to form the sciatic nerves at the end of the spinal column.
-In comparison to patients who suffer from low back pain alone, patients who complain of back and leg pain take longer to recover.
+It may be sudden in onset and can persist for days, weeks or event months in certain cases.
+It can also be caused by a few different conditions that lead to the compression or irritation of nerves in the lower back area that form sciatic nerves.
+In comparison to patients who suffer from low back pain alone, patients who complain of sciatica often take longer to recover.

 An increased amount of physical activity has also been shown to increase the incidence of sciatica (carpenters more likely compared to office workers, farmers more likely than retired farmers).
 Driving is also associated with sciatica and may be due to vibration around 4-5 Hz.
 Smoking has also been associated with sciatica.

 The most common cause of sciatica is when the gel-like center of the disc between the vertebrae (bones that make up the spine) protrudes into or through the disc.
 This is called a herniated disc and results in a compression of individual nerves in the lower back.